raystack/frontier/docs/guides/usage_check_access.md

 - **Resources**: Resources are the assets you would like to protect via authorization.
 - **Attributes**: Resources get mapped with attributes that can be turn used while creating policies.
 Policies can get defined on attributes rather than individual resources to create better access management.

+Please check the [Glossary](../reference/glossary.md) section to understand the definitions in detail.

 ## Example

 Let us take an example of a Library Management Application.
 It has users and groups that manage books and e-books for a library based on the roles assigned to them.